OpenJavaCard/openjavacard-tools/README.md

 ### Features

+ * Command-line tools
+   * great for developing applets and libraries
+   * compatible with a wide array of cards
- * Clean-room GlobalPlatform host library
+ * GlobalPlatform host library
+   * abstracts most GP features
+   * intended for reuse from the start
- * Partial CAP processing library
+ * CAP processing library
- * Verbose command-line tools
+   * currently used only for loading packages
+   * intended for CAP conversion/verification
- * Provisioning tools
+ * Development tools
    * GlobalPlatform commands
- * Development tools
-   * Comfortable APDU command
-   * AID scanner
-   * CAP file info and sizing tool
+   * Generic smartcard commands
-   * Klunky scripting
+   * Basic scripting

 ### Status